grafana/pyroscope/docs/sources/configure-server/about-tenant-ids.md

 ## Restrictions

-Tenant IDs must be less-than or equal-to 150 bytes or characters in length and can only include the following supported characters:
+Tenant IDs cannot be longer than 150 bytes or characters in length and can only include the following supported characters:

 - Alphanumeric characters
   - `0-9`